 Student Wellness Resources & Support Services

-Seeking Mental Health Resources @ Duke School of Medicine: Please leave us anonymous feedback.
+Trouble seeking Mental Health Resources @ Duke School of Medicine: please leave us anonymous feedback.
 We want to continue to improve serving you and your peers.

 • Duke University Counseling and Psychological Services (CAPS): individual, couples, and group counseling, as well as psychiatric services available to all students at no cost.
 Call 919-660-1000 to schedule an appointment.